 Step 1.
 Complete a Diploma or Degree Program in Medical Assisting

-Medical assistants in Alaska who want to administer medication must complete a training course in the administration of medication approved by the Alaska Board of Nursing.
+If you want to administer medication in Alaska, you’ll need to complete an additional course of training that’s been approved by the Alaska Board of Nursing.

 Step 2.
 Consider National Certification

 National certification isn’t a requirement to practice in Alaska, but many employers look for candidates who hold one of the two most widely recognized credentials: